Supporting Long-Term Oral Health

 - Initial healing (soft tissue) – 1 to 2 weeks:

 This includes healing of the gum area around the surgical site.
-Most patients return to normal daily activities during this time. - Osseointegration (bone integration) – 3 to 6 months:
+Many patients are able to return to normal daily activities within this period, though recovery varies. - Osseointegration (bone integration) – 3 to 6 months:

 After the post integrates, a small connector called an abutment is placed.
 The gum tissue around this area needs time to heal before fitting the final restoration. - Final adjustment – 1 to 2 weeks:

 Once the crown, bridge, or denture is placed, the gums and bite may need a short period to adjust.
-This stage helps your mouth adjust for long-term comfort and function.
+During this stage, the gums and bite may require a short period to adjust before the final restoration feels stable in function.

 What are the signs that something is wrong with an implant?